-The Reset instruction consists of one Write cycle (see Table 29).
-It can also be optionally preceded by the standard two write decoding cycles (writing AAh to AAAh, and 55h to 554h).
+The RESET instruction consists of one WRITE cycle (see Table 29, page 27).
+It can also be optionally preceded by the standard two WRITE decoding cycles (writing AAh to AAAh, and 55h to 554h).

-The Reset instruction must be executed after:
+The $\overline{\text{RESET}}$ instruction must be executed after:

-- Reading the Flash Protection Status or Flash ID - An Error condition has occurred (and the device has set the Error Flag (DQ5/DQ13) bit to 1) during a Flash memory Program or Erase cycle.
+- Reading the Flash Protection Status or Flash ID - An Error condition has occurred (and the device has set the Error Flag Bit (DQ5/DQ13) to '1') during a Flash memory Program or Erase cycle.

-The Reset instruction immediately puts the Flash memory back into normal Read mode.
-However, if there is an error condition (with the Error Flag (DQ5/DQ13) bit set to 1) the Flash memory will return to the Read mode in 25 $\mu s$ after the Reset instruction is issued.
+The RESET instruction immediately puts the Flash memory back into normal READ Mode.
+However, if there is an error condition (with the Error Flag Bit (DQ5/DQ13) set to '1') the Flash memory will return to the READ Mode in 25μs after the RESET instruction is issued.

-The Reset instruction is ignored when it is issued during a Program or Bulk Erase cycle of the Flash memory.
-The Reset instruction aborts any on-going Sector Erase cycle, and returns the Flash memory to the normal Read mode in 25 μs.
+The RESET instruction is ignored when it is issued during a Program or Bulk Erase cycle of the Flash memory.
+The RESET instruction aborts any ongoing Sector Erase cycle, and returns the Flash memory to the normal READ Mode in 25μs.

+Reset (RESET) Pin

-Reset (RESET) Pin.
-A pulse on the Reset (RESET) pin aborts any cycle that is in progress, and resets the Flash memory to the Read mode.
-When the reset occurs during a Program or Erase cycle, the Flash memory takes up to 25 $\mu s$ to return to the Read mode.
-It is recommended that the Reset (RESET) pulse (except for Power On Reset, as described on page 62) be at least 25 $\mu s$ so that the Flash memory is always ready for the MCU to fetch the bootstrap instructions after the Reset cycle is complete.
+A pulse on the Reset (RESET) pin aborts any cycle that is in progress, and resets the Flash memory to the READ Mode.
+When the reset occurs during a Program or Erase cycle, the Flash memory takes up to 25 μs to return to the READ Mode.
+It is recommended that the Reset (RESET) pulse (except for Power On Reset, as described on page 74) be at least 25 μs so that the Flash memory is always ready for the MCU to retrieve the bootstrap instructions after the RESET cycle is complete.